 Psoriasis is a chronic autoimmune disorder that affects the skin.
 The skin cells divide rapidly and form layers of a thick, red, itchy rash and silver-colored scales.
 People with psoriasis often cycle through flare-ups and remissions.
 Though scientists have not found a cure, understanding the causes of psoriasis may help limit occurrences.

-Its exact cause is unknown, but there is a consensus in the medical world that genetics are a vital factor.
-Almost 33% of patients report a family history of psoriasis.
-Studies suggest that there is a 70% chance of it appearing in both people if they are identical twins.
-Exactly how genetics affect the disease's inheritance is not yet well-understood.
+The consensus in the medical world is that genetics is a vital factor in psoriasis, although the mechanism is not well understood.
+Almost 33% of people with psoriasis report a family history of the skin condition, and there is a 66% to 90% chance of it appearing in both identical twins.

 Though people with HIV are no more likely to develop psoriasis, if they do, it is usually a more severe form.
 Because their immune system is already compromised, their flare-ups are harder to control, and the risk of complications is higher.